IT0003-HSC-A.01 Information Security Roles and Responsibilities

 9. Effective communications

-2. Data Owner: a senior level individual (or his/her documented delegate) overseeing and maintaining UTHSC Data or Information.
+2. Data Owner: a senior-level individual (or their documented delegate) overseeing and maintaining UTHSC Data or Information.
 Specific responsibilities include:

-1. Appropriately classify UTHSC Data or Information per GP-002-Data & System Classification
+1. Appropriately categorize UTHSC Data or Information per IT0005-HSC-A-Data & System Categorization

 2. Assign day-to-day administrative and operational responsibilities to both Data Custodians for UTHSC Data or Information and Application Owners for application(s) maintaining UTHSC Data or Information.